From an online gift to a charitable gift annuity, your contribution will have a significant impact in the lives of thousands of animals.

 Chip, snack, and cereal bags pose a suffocation risk that pet owners might not know about until it’s too late.

-This may be surprising, and we may think that dogs can just get the bag off.
-However, the bag, especially those with plastic and mylar-lined insides are particular risky.
+This may be surprising, and we may think that dogs can just get the bag off their head.
+However, the bag, especially those with plastic and mylar-lined insides are particularly risky.
 It can be very difficult for an animal to break the seal, especially when they start to lose oxygen.
-This can impact all sized of dogs.
+This can impact all sizes of dogs.

 Many people have returned home or walked into another room to find a bag covering their beloved pet’s head.
 It happens to dogs more often but does happen to cats as well.